JesseTG/melonds-ds/test/README.md

 - `DSI_FIRMWARE`: Set to the location of your DSi firmware image.
 - `DSI_NAND`: Set to the location of your DSi NAND image.
 - `NDS_ROM`: Set to the location of your NDS ROM image.
+- `GBA_ROM`: Set to the location of your GBA ROM image.
+- `GBA_SRAM`: Set to the location of a save data image for `GBA_ROM`.

 > [!NOTE]
-> The test suite will not modify these files;
+> The test suite will not modify these files.
-> they will be copied into a temporary directory before each test.
+> They will be copied into a temporary directory before each test.

 Here's an example:

 ```bash
 cmake -B build \
     -DBUILD_TESTING=ON \
     -DARM7_BIOS="$SYSTEM_PATH/bios7.bin" \